-Deposit all funds for his general expenses, as well as his pocket money, with the Superintendent, and let there be a definite understanding as to the amount he is to be allowed for incidental expenses, and don't make the allowance too large.
+Deposit all funds for general expenses, as well as pocket-money, with the Superintendent, and let there be a definite understanding as to the amount to be allowed for incidental expenses.

 No time is set apart for cadets to visit their homes, except the Christmas holidays; and as the interruptions produced by going home at any other time are a great disadvantage to the pupils, we urgently request patrons not to encourage it.